Vision-Based Mobile App GUI Testing: A Survey: Automated GUI Testing

 However, as mobile apps become increasingly complex, especially those involving large-scale distributed systems and emerging technologies, traditional testing methods and tools may become less flexible and efficient, especially with the richness of visual content in apps.
 Innovative technologies can better address the complexity of visual phenomena, providing more accurate testing and better issue detection.

 Early research into visual issues included Sikuli, proposed by Yeh \etal \cite{yeh2009sikuli}, which allows users to take screenshots of GUI elements and use these screenshots instead of element names to query a help system.
 Sikuli also provides a visual script API to automate GUI interactions, guiding mouse and keyboard events using screenshot patterns.
-In recent years, learning-based methods have become widely applied.
-Some research is based on reinforcement learning, hoping to apply information recorded from old executions to new ones.

 Some research is based on deep learning.
 Qian \etal \cite{qian2020roscript} introduce RoScript, which employs non-invasive CV technology to automatically record touchscreen actions from human action videos on test devices into test scripts.
-It is suitable for touchscreen apps running on almost any platform.

 In addition, some novel approaches have also driven the development of GUI testing frameworks.
 Nguyen \etal \cite{nguyen2014guitar} design a framework that supports the development of customized GUI testing tools.
-Moran \etal \cite{moran2016automatically} design and implement a method that generates expressively detailed crash reports for mobile apps in a fully automated way.
-Cacciotto \etal \cite{cacciotto2021metric} establish a framework for building gamified plugins for GUI testing tools, introducing game concepts to make testing more attractive to developers and enhance the experience of testers, replacing manual GUI testing with the use of appropriate tools.

 In summary, the evolution from early testing frameworks based on traditional technologies to frameworks based on innovative technologies aims to address the challenges of modern mobile app development and delivery, improving testing efficiency, accuracy, and adaptability.
 This evolution reflects technological and market trends and aims to meet the increasingly complex and diverse app testing requirements.